 (3) Each PhD student has only one supervisor assigned (with the exceptions specified in BME's DHSZ), who is exclusively and fully responsible for managing and promoting the studies and the research activity of the doctoral student, and their preparation for the doctoral graduation.
-Supervisors can be full-time BME employees or professors emeritus, or full-time employees of other institutions which have signed a cooperation agreement for doctoral programmes with BME.
+The supervisor can be a full-time BME employee or Professor Emeritus, or a full-time employee of an institution that has signed a cooperation agreement for doctoral programmes with BME.
 Based on the decision of the DIT, and when approved by the EHBDT, retired employees of BME's Faculty of Chemical Technology and Biotechnology may become temporary supervisors.
 When an external supervisor is engaged, the DIT designates a BME thesis advisor to provide administrative support for the supervisor and monitor the student's progress.